pdefusco/CDE_Innovation_Lab/README.md

-# CDE 1.19 Hands-On-Lab - Cloudera Marketing
+# CDE Innovation Lab

-## About the Hands On Lab Workshops
+## About the Innovation Lab

-The Hands-On Lab (HOL) Workshops are an initiative by Cloudera Solutions Engineering aimed at familiarizing CDP users with each Data Service.
+Innovation Labs are an initiative by Cloudera Solutions Engineering aimed at familiarizing CDP users with each Data Service.
 The content consists of a series of guides and exercises to quickly implement sample end-to-end use cases in the realm of Machine Learning, Datawarehousing, Data Engineering, Data Streaming and Operational Database.

-The Marketing Event HOL is typically a two-hour event organized by Cloudera for CDP customers and prospects, where a small technical team from Cloudera Solutions Engineering provides cloud infrastructure for all participants and guides them through the completion of the labs with the help of presentations and open discussions.
+The CDE lab is typically a two-hour event organized by Cloudera for CDP customers and prospects, where a small technical team from Cloudera Solutions Engineering provides cloud infrastructure for all participants and guides them through the completion of the labs with the help of presentations and open discussions.

 The content is primarily designed for developers, cloud administrators and big data software architects.
 However, little to no code changes are typically required and non-technical stakeholders such as project managers and analysts are encouraged to actively take part.

-HOL events are open to all CDP users and customers.
+Innovation Lab events are open to all CDP users and customers.
 If you would like Cloudera to host an event for you and your colleagues please contact your local Cloudera Representative or submit your information [through this portal](https://www.cloudera.com/contact-sales.html).
 Finally, if you have access to a CDE Virtual Cluster you are welcome to use this guide and go through the same concepts in your own time.

 ## About the Cloudera Data Engineering (CDE) Service